hardwario/docs/tower/firmware-sdk/task-scheduler.md

 In the example below the code will initialize the LCD Module and then schedule a task to run after 5 seconds that will turn the LCD off.

 You can also save the task ID when registering a task.
-Thanks to this you will be able to work on the task anytime you want (run it again, unregister the task)
+Thanks to this you will be able to work on the task anytime you want (run it again, unregister the task).

 :::